 At UNSW the following definition of data governance has framed our thinking:

-"Data governance is the organization and implementation of policies, procedures, structure, roles, and responsibilities which outline an enforce rules of engagement, decision rights, and accountabilities for the effective management of information assets."
+"Data governance is the organization and implementation of policies, procedures, structure, roles, and responsibilities which outline and enforce rules of engagement, decision rights, and accountabilities for the effective management of information assets."

 Source: John Ladley, Data Governance: How to Design, Deploy and Sustain an Effective Data Governance Program, 2012.

-- Data and Information Governance needs to be a good fit for each specific UNSW Data Area and the business operations it supports
+- Data and Information Governance needs to be a good fit for each specific UNSW Data Area and the University operations it supports

 - Data and Information Governance for each UNSW Data Area needs to be developed collaboratively with the stakeholders